 As well as wanting a job you'll enjoy, earning enough to support yourself and your family is a vital aspect.

 As a beginner in any career, you won’t go in at the top of a pay range straight away.
 However, retraining as an electrician means that you have skills to take you into various employed and self-employed positions.

 What Does The Training Involve?

-Our courses are designed to cater to a variety of people, from beginners with no experience to time-served electricians.
+Our courses cater to everyone from beginners with no experience to time-served electricians.
 Our class sizes are small and tutors with years of industry experience deliver the training.
 We currently offer two electrical courses for beginners.

 Alternatively, our NVQ Level 3 Electrical Training is for those looking to become installation electricians.
 Throughout the course, students complete centre-led training and work with on-site to gain invaluable experience.
 You’ll undertake an AM2 assessment which on completion means you can apply for your ECS Gold Card.
 Throughout your training, Options Skills will be on hand to help and support you.